gsantandrea/ShowMyNS/README.md

 The goal of this application is to graphically display the virtual/physical network topology inside a single host.
 You can see additional info by moving the mouse over the network elements and waiting for the tooltip to appear.
-Press F5 to refresh the graph.
+Press F5 to refresh the graph or to save the current layout.
 The position of graph elements will be saved in a file named `.showmynslayout` in the home folder for the next launch.
 The network info is retrieved by parsing bash commands output.
 JRE (Java Runtime Environment) is  needed to run this application.
 It was compiled with OpenJDK 1.7.0_40 through Scala SBT.
 I've also added some basic functionality to add/remove network elements.